Curriculum choices for your village

 • REAL Science Odyssey (as part of full-subject bundles) - Primarily a science curriculum, but their pre-built yearly bundles include math, language arts, and social studies options for a full all-in-one path.
 Known for hands-on experiments and secular science.
 Excellent for experiment-hungry learners.
 (1-10)

-• CTRL+ALT+ED Homeschool Curriculum - A digital secular curriculum aiming to make learning tech-friendly without overwhelming kids.
+• CTRL+ALT+ Learning Homeschool Curriculum - A digital secular curriculum aiming to make learning tech-friendly without overwhelming kids.
 Covers all core subjects with short lessons and easy dashboards.
 Good for screen-comfortable but attention-sensitive learners.
 (K-8)

 • The Good & The Beautiful – Faith-based, open-and-go, strong language arts & science; many free downloads.
 (K–8)